openflocon/Flocon/README.md

 No brainstorming, no hesitation — just the perfect name at the perfect time.

 <img width="540" height="501" alt="Flocon - Golden Retriever" src="https://github.com/user-attachments/assets/6ea7acd9-abea-4062-b375-17cb8337ce11" />

+## Contributions

+`The project is open to contributions — feel free to submit a pull request!`

 ## License